icopy-site/awesome/docs/awesome/awesome-ansible.md

 - [TD4A](https://github.com/cidrblock/td4a) - Design aid for building and testing jinja2 templates, combines data in yaml format with a jinja2 template and render the output.
 - [Ansible Playbook Grapher](https://github.com/haidaraM/ansible-playbook-grapher) - Command line tool to create a graph representing your Ansible playbook plays, tasks and roles.
 - [ansible-doc-extractor](https://github.com/xlab-steampunk/ansible-doc-extractor) - A tool that extracts documentation from Ansible modules in the HTML form.
+- [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) - Ansible Semaphore is a modern UI for Ansible.

 ## Blog posts and opinions